-- 4.1.1.Consistent with the requirements of Sec.
-302D-16(a), HRS, the School's academic performance under this Contract shall be evaluated based on the School's record of performance according to the State accountability system as may be amended from time to time consistent with State and federal requirements and shall give due consideration to the School's performance based on any Commission-approved school-specific indicators adopted by the School. - 4.1.2.The School's organizational and financial performance under this Contract shall be evaluated using the Organizational and Financial Performance Frameworks, respectively, attached as Exhibit B to this Contract.
-These Performance Frameworks shall supersede and replace any and all financial operation metrics and organizational performance metrics established prior to the execution of this Contract and not explicitly incorporated into the Performance Frameworks.
-The specific terms, forms and requirements of the Performance Frameworks, including any required indicators, measures, metrics and targets, are maintained and disseminated by the Commission and shall be binding on the School.
+- 4.1.
+Performance Frameworks.
+The School's academic, organizational, and financial performance under this Contract shall be evaluated using the Academic, Organizational, and Financial Performance Frameworks, respectively, attached as Exhibit B to this Contract.
+These Performance Frameworks shall supersede and replace any and all financial operation metrics, academic performance metrics, and organizational performance metrics established prior to the execution of this Contract and not explicitly incorporated into the Performance Frameworks.
+The specific terms, forms, and requirements of the Performance Frameworks, including any required indicators, measures, metrics, and targets, are maintained and disseminated by the Commission and shall be binding on the School.
 Material amendments to the Performance Frameworks shall require approval by the Commission. - 4.2.
 Modification to Performance Frameworks.
-The Parties acknowledge that specific terms, forms and requirements of the Performance Frameworks may be modified to the extent required to align with changes to applicable State or federal accountability requirements as set forth in law or policies or based on other circumstances that make assessment based on the existing Performance Framework requirements impracticable.
-In the event that such modifications are required, the Commission will make its best effort to apply expectations for school performance in a manner as reasonably consistent with those set forth in the Performance Frameworks and the School's Educational Program as set forth in Exhibit A to this Contract. - 4.3.
+The Parties acknowledge that specific terms, forms, and requirements of the Performance Frameworks may be modified to the extent required to align with changes to applicable State or federal accountability requirements as set forth in law or policies or based on other circumstances that make assessment based on the existing Performance Framework requirements impracticable.
+In the event that such modifications are needed, the Commission will make its best effort to apply expectations for school performance in a manner as reasonably consistent with those set forth in the Performance Frameworks and the School's Educational Program as set forth in Exhibit A to this Contract. - 4.3.
 State Accountability System.
 The School shall be subject to and comply with all requirements related to the State assessment and accountability system for all public schools.
-The School shall administer all student testing as required by federal and State law, rule, policies and procedures.
-The School may elect to administer assessments in addition to the State's summative test.
-These additional assessments will not be factored into the School's index score for the purposes of the State school accountability system but the School may use them for the School's Commission-approved school-specific goals and measures, if any, and the Commission shall factor them into the overall accountability assessments in accordance with the Performance Frameworks.
+The School shall administer all student testing as required by applicable federal and State law, rule, policies, and procedures.
+The performance designations derived from the State assessment and accountability system are distinct from determinations made according to the Academic Performance Framework, which may include additional Commission-approved school-specific measures. - 4.4.

-4.4.
 Board of Education Authority.
 Pursuant to its duties under Article X, Section 3, of the Hawaii State Constitution, the BOE has the power to formulate statewide educational policy.
-The School shall only be subject to BOE policies that are specified in this Contract or are expressly identified by the BOE as applying to charter schools.
+The School shall only be subject to BOE policies expressly identified by the BOE as applying to charter schools.
 If there is any conflict between an applicable BOE policy and a provision in this Contract, the BOE policy shall control.

-5. Student Admission, Enrollment & Dismissal
+5. Student Admission, Enrollment, Withdrawal, & Dismissal